CVUA-RRW/FooDMe/docs/userguide/installation.md

 !!! info

-    Without git, you can download the repository manually and upack the archive locally.
+    Without git, you can download the repository manually and unpack the archive locally.

 Having git installed will later allow you to get the latest version of the workflow as well keep the older versions archived for reproducibility and traceability purposes.